razaibi/razaxjs/README.md

 # razaxjs
 helping use JS

-This project is intended to ease the use of common JS functionalities and minimize code.
+This project is intended to ease the use of simple JS functionalities and minimize code.

 Currently Supported Functionality